hcientist/OnlinePythonTutor/unsupported-features.md

 ### Python

-- for strings and numbers, you can't rely on the behaviors of `id()` or `is` matching CPython on your computer; note that when teaching beginners, you shouldn't rely on these behaviors since they aren't part of the Python language spec (they're implementation-specific optimizations).
+- for strings and numbers, you can't rely on the behaviors of `id()` or `is` matching CPython on your computer; when teaching beginners, you shouldn't rely on these behaviors since they are implementation-specific optimizations.
   - for details, see GitHub issues [here](https://github.com/pgbovine/OnlinePythonTutor/issues/275) and [here](https://github.com/pgbovine/OnlinePythonTutor/issues/273) and [here](https://github.com/pgbovine/OnlinePythonTutor/issues/255)
 - some infinite loops: the server times out without showing partial results or good error messages
   - to cut down execution times, [set Python breakpoints](https://youtu.be/80ztTXP90Vs?t=42) using `#break` comments